scristobal/botatobot/README.md

 OUTPUT_PATH=/home/user/pictures
 ```

+If you want to run the model on replicate.com you also need to provide your token as `TOKEN`

 ## Usage

 To generate images, let the bot know by telling its name followed by a prompt, eg. `@example_bot a potato in a basket`.